 Nail this facet of the job by using the rapport you built with your customers to sell without seeming like a sleazy car salesman.
-You will seem genuine instead of pushy if you upsell by saying something like, “Hey, we have a new drink this week and I thought you’d love it because you usually order X. Do you wanna try it alongside your latte today?”
+You will seem genuine instead of pushy if you upsell by saying something like, “Hey, we have a new drink this week and I thought you’d love it because you usually order X. Do you wanna try it alongside/instead of your usual today?”

 That sounds so much better than, “for the low price of $3.99 you can add our special of the week to your order!”
 Don’t believe us?
 Try out both scripts and let us know which one is more successful.

 Mornings, lunchtime, and the after work rush are crazy busy times for popular cafes and restaurants.
 Ensure that you can stay cool under pressure while providing great service by mastering your venue's recipes and POS so that you can get customers through the line quickly.